Johnproy/Assignment2/README.md

 # Assignment2
-The repository contains the script for best score in assignment 2.
+The README file contains the code and the steps to achieve the best score in assignment 2 - Stolen Model Detection.

 ## Files
 - README.md - explains how to recreate the best result